Today we will be learning how to use MailChimp with our WordPress blog.

 This tutorial takes you from ground zero up.
 If you don’t have MailChimp yet, never fear, I have you covered.
 I will show you EXACTLY what to do to set it up.

-I will show you how to send out an automated content upgrade, or a series of emails triggered (for example an email course) triggered when a user specifically signs up for it.
+I will show you how to send out an automated content upgrade, or a series of emails triggered (for example an email course) when a user specifically signs up for it.